GustavoSMelo/BeTheHero/Readme.md

 ### How I can contribute ?

-    First, please, give a star :star: in project and after this fork this project
+    First, please, give a star  in project and after this fork this project

 ## :bust_in_silhouette: About me:

-    I am a simple developer that love study :books: and play video games :video_game: if you want to enter in contact with me:
+    I am a simple developer that love study and play video games if you want to enter in contact with me:

     :email: Email: gsantos15569@gmail.com